ga-wdi-lessons/pseudocode/readme.md

 This process is iterative.
 We keep circling around and repeating the earlier steps, just at a different level.

 When we first approach a problem, we see the big picture.
-"Break it down" gives us big steps.
-Then we take one of those steps and "Break it down".
-Now, starting small, we write pseudocode to help illustrate the problem.
+"Break it down" first into big steps.
+Then we take one of those steps and "Break it down" again into smaller steps.
+We write pseudocode to help illustrate the problem.

 Pseudocoding proves that we have *identified* the problem, understand it *conceptually*, and have *broken it down* into *small steps* that we can follow.